KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 In this section, we have become acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
 These two elements make up the rudimentary aspect of a Crypto-Condition.

-There are yet other elements of a Antara-based Crypto-Condition.
+There are yet other elements of an Antara-based Crypto-Condition.
 One element is called the `EVAL` code, and it is stored in the Crypto-Condition's inputs and outputs.
 We will touch on this topic soon.

 ### Antara Module Features

 A Antara module can be described as a combination of a data layer and a business-logic layer in an application.
 The data layer is the collection of transactions related to the Antara module, and the business-logic layer is the modules arbitrary code.

-These two layers tie in with other layers in a Antara-based software application.
+These two layers tie in with other layers in an Antara-based software application.
 For example, the software could include a presentation layer, consistenting of a Graphical User Interface (GUI) and other visual/audio elements.

 Also, there can often be a server layer, wherein the application connects nodes and their data across the Internet.
 This is often the case in Antara-based software applications that make use of the [<b>Oracles</b>](../basic-docs/fluidity/fluidity-api/oracles.html#introduction) Antara module.